curl/everything-curl/curl-maillists.md

 ## Mailing lists

-Some of the most important mailing lists are...
+Some of the most important mailing lists are…

 ### curl-users

-The main mailing list for users and developers of the curl command-line tool, for questions and help around curl concepts, command line options, the protocols curl can speak or even related tools.
+The main mailing list for users and developers of the curl command-line tool, for questions and help around curl concepts, command-line options, the protocols curl can speak or even related tools.
 We tend to move development issues or more advanced bug fixes discussions over to curl-library instead, since libcurl is the engine that drives most of curl.